 Significant Revisions to the Food Package Maximum Monthly Distribution Rates Effective Nov.
 2019

-The USDA Food and Nutrition Service (FNS) is making significant revisions to the CSFP food package which state agencies are expected to implement on November 1, 2019.
+The USDA Food and Nutrition Service (FNS) is making significant revisions to the CSFP food package which state agencies are expected to implement on Nov.
+1, 2019.
 FNS is releasing the updated Distribution Rates at this time to allow CSFP state agencies and Indian Tribal Organizations ( ITOs ) sufficient time to consult with local agencies and plan their ordering accordingly to ensure smooth implementation of the enhanced food package.
-For any food packages issued prior to November 1, 2019, the current CSFP Maximum Monthly Distribution Rates (Distribution Rates) issued on October 2, 2018 (Attachments A .1, A.2, and A.3 ) remain in effect .
-CSFP state and local agencies should continue to reference the Distribution Rates in conjunction with FNS Instruction 835-1, Revision 2 for all food packages issued prior to November 1, 2019.
+For any food packages issued prior to Nov.
+1, 2019, the current CSFP Maximum Monthly Distribution Rates (Distribution Rates) issued on Oct.
+2, 2018 (Attachments A .1, A.2, and A.3 ) remain in effect .
+CSFP state and local agencies should continue to reference the Distribution Rates in conjunction with FNS Instruction 835-1, Revision 2 for all food packages issued prior to Nov.
+1, 2019.

-Before implementation of the enhanced food package in November and effective immediately, States and local agencies should begin to adjust their ordering and work to distribute any remaining products with larger package sizes .
-However, we recognize that some of these products may still be left in inventory in and after USDA is an Equal Opportunity Provider, Employer and Lender November.
+Before implementation of the enhanced food package in November and effective immediately, states and local agencies should begin to adjust their ordering and work to distribute any remaining products with larger package sizes .
+However, we recognize that some of these products may still be left in inventory in and after November.
 State agencies should therefore instruct local agencies to first distribute all remaining inventory of these products prior to distributing the newer, smaller package sizes to clients.
-With the exception of nonfat dry milk , which is now available for delivery in 12.8 ounce packages and should be distributed monthly , any new products received prior to November 1, 2019 should not be distributed until food package issuance in November.
+With the exception of nonfat dry milk , which is now available for delivery in 12.8 ounce packages and should be distributed monthly , any new products received prior to Nov.
+1, 2019 should not be distributed until food package issuance in November.
 FNS will provide additional ordering guidance regarding the new products at a later date.